Papists Act 1778: Effect of the act

-By this act, an oath was imposed, which besides a declaration of loyalty to the reigning sovereign, contained an abjuration of the Pretender, and of certain doctrines attributed to Roman Catholics, such as that excommunicated princes may lawfully be murdered, that no faith should be kept with heretics, and that the Pope had neither temporal nor as spiritual jurisdiction in Great Britain.
+By this act, an oath was imposed, which besides a declaration of loyalty to the reigning sovereign, contained an abjuration of the Pretender, and of certain doctrines attributed to Roman Catholics, such as that excommunicated princes may lawfully be murdered, that no faith should be kept with heretics, and that the Pope had any temporal or spiritual jurisdiction in Great Britain.

 Those taking this oath were exempted from some of the provisions of the Popery Act 1698 (11 Will.
 3. c.
 4).
 Although it did not grant freedom of worship, it allowed Catholics to join the army and purchase land if they took an oath of allegiance.
 The section as to taking and prosecuting priests was repealed, as well as the penalty of perpetual imprisonment for keeping a school.
 Roman Catholics were also enabled to inherit and purchase land, nor was an heir who conformed to the Established church any longer empowered to enter and enjoy the estate of his "papist" kinsman.

 The passing of this act was the occasion of the Gordon Riots (1780) in which the violence of the mob was especially directed against Lord Mansfield, who had objected to various prosecutions under the statutes now repealed.

 Subsequent developments

 Section 5 of the act as enacts "that nothing in this Act contained shall extend or be construed to extend to any Popish Bishop, Priest, Jesuit, or Schoolmaster who shall not have taken and subscribed the above Oath in the above Words before he shall have been apprehended, or any Prosecution commenced against him" was repealed by section 1 of the Religious Disabilities Act 1846 (9 & 10 Vict. c.
-59).
+59), which came into force on 18 August 1846.

-The whole act was repealed by section 1 of, and the first schedule to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
-48).
+The whole act was repealed by section 1 of, and part I of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.